This bright and modern family home is on the market for €285,000

 Polos are your friend

-All those midi dresses you amassed during SS22 aren’t dead yet — do yourself a favour and invest in just as many polo neck jumpers, in as many colours as you want.
+All those midi dresses you amassed last season aren’t dead yet — do yourself a favour and invest in just as many polo neck jumpers, in as many colours as you want.
 They are the perfect layering piece, and are a God-send for low-cut, floaty dresses this time of year.
 Simply mix and match the knit with the dress and you’re good to go.
 Don’t be afraid to clash colours, a lá Zeena Shah above — a camel knit with a black floral dress is perfect.

 And when all else fails, just add tights

-Ah Katie Holmes.
+Ah, Katie Holmes.
 Where would our winter wardrobe be without you?
 Katie’s LBD is a classic at any season, but pairing it with sheer polka dot tights and a red lip gets her ready for a night out in no time.
 Patterned tights are back in a big way, and brands like Calzedonia are really doubling down on their selections, so you’ll have plenty to choose from.

 Photography Jason Lloyd-Evans